QuinlanVic/Python_Homework_Assignments/Property&BalanceSetter.md

 ```
 car = Car(100000.0) # Create instance of Car class
 car.price           # Access value
-car.price = 75000   # Update value
+car.price = 75000.0 # Update value
+print(car.price)    # 75000.0
 ```
-**Ouput: 100000.0**
+**Ouput: 75000.0**<br>
 Through the examples it is clear that the `@property` decorator is a useful tool for implementing new functionalities to existing functions and improving readability and code size.

 ### `@balance.setter` Definition
-- `@balance.setter` is a decorator that is often used to provide functionality to a Bank class example's balance attribute in order for it to act as a "setter" function.
+- The `@balance.setter` example below illustrates how a `@property` decorator can be used to provide functionality to a Bank class example's "balance" attribute in order for it to act as a "setter" (in the same way as `@price.setter` adds functionality to the Car class's "price" attribute in the example above).
-- For example, we may have a defined a Bank class with the code below and added an `@balance.setter` decorator to print errors when a negative balance is attempted to be set, a negative deposit or withdrawal is attempted or a withdrawal greater than the balance in the account is attempted.
+- For example, we may have a defined a Bank class with the code below and added a `@balance.setter` decorator to be able to accesss a protected "balance" attribute and print errors when a negative balance is attempted to be set, a negative deposit or withdrawal is attempted or a withdrawal greater than the balance in the account is attempted.

 ### `@balance.setter` Example
 ```